What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 Enhanced User Experience & Ergonomics

 Most of the overmolding process outputs part with multiple colors which looks good from a customer point of view.
-Overmolding offers to add soft-touch materials, better gripping, and many other useful features which ultimately enhance user experience and better ergonomics.
+Overmolding offers to add soft-touch materials, better gripping, and many other useful features that ultimately enhance user experience and better ergonomics.

 What is Substrate?